 The road is called A-136.
 Starting from Biescas, the ascent is 29.04 km long.
 Over this distance, the elevation gain is 923 meters.
 The average percentage is 3.1 %.
 The road is fast, wide, open and scenic.
 It’s fast and wide because there are ski resorts at the top and so the road is designed for the myriad coaches that bring the skiers up in winter.

 The road is paved but has worst quality.
 It’s called D934 road and connects the pass to the town of Laruns.
 Starting from Laruns, the 29-km climb is comprised of 3 successive “ramps” with a 7% grade, alternating with long, slight uphill, as it passes through steep-sided gorges, high-mountain prairies and authentic Pyrenean villages.
 The road is very easy and constantly about 5%, with only one little steep section just when reaching a dam.
 It is not too heavily trafficked.

 The view at the top is well worth all the effort: an uninterrupted view of the Pic du Midi d'Ossau mountain and the Cirque d’Anéou, where sheep and cows can be seen peacefully grazing.
 Various supermarkets, bars and restaurants also allow to refuel before heading back down.
 The pass links the Ossau (in France) and Tena (in Spain) valleys.

 Is Col du Pourtalet steep?

 The pass has made numerous appearances in the Vuelta a España and Tour de France races.
 It’s a pretty steep climb, hitting an 8.8% of maximum gradient through some of the ramps.

 Is Col du Pourtalet open?

-Set high in the Pyrenees, a range of mountains in southwest Europe that forms a natural border between France and Spain, the pass is kept open in the winter, but in case of heavy snowfall may be closed for a couple of days.
+Set high in the Massif du Pic du Midi d'Ossau of the Pyrenees, the pass is kept open in the winter, but in case of heavy snowfall may be closed for a couple of days.